frontimax/football-butler/README.md

     => 200

 **Note: You can also use "Areas", as this is an alias Class from :football_data_org.**

+### result: option explained

+The default return type is defined by the way the target API works.
+You have the following options, if you want to adjust the behaviour of the returned object:

+*football_data_org*

+    case result
+    when :default
+      response
+    when :parsed_response
+      response.parsed_response
+    else
+      response&.keys&.include?(result.to_s) ? response[result.to_s] : nil
+    end

+*api_football_com*

+    case result
+    when :default
+      response
+    when :parsed_response
+      response.parsed_response
+    when :array_first
+      response&.keys&.include?('response') && response['response'].is_a?(Array) ?
+              response['response'].first : nil
+    else
+      response&.keys&.include?('response') ? response['response'] : nil
+    end

+*apifootball_com*

+    case result
+    when :default
+      response
+    when :array_first
+      response.parsed_response.is_a?(Array) ? response.parsed_response.first : nil
+    else
+      response.parsed_response
+    end

+*Default from api_switch in some endpoints*

+    case api_name
+    when :apifootball_com
+      :parsed_response
+    when :football_data_org
+      klass::PATH
+    when :api_football_com
+      :response
+    end

 ### Overview of all available Endpoint Classes